ymeine/atpackager/lib/visitors/readme.md

 ### `onReachingBuildEnd`

-Will copy all the source files that the packaging contains, which were not used already to build other files, and which match the given `files` pattern.
+Will copy all the source files that the packaging contains, which were not used already to build other files.

 The file content is copied using the builder retrieved/created from the given `builder` configuration.